-K-8 Anti-Violence Education
+K-12 Anti-Violence Education

-Our Choices and Change curriculum is a K-5 violence-prevention program of study initially developed in 1994 by Boulder-area teachers, administrators and domestic violence educators that has been adapted to meet the needs of our ever-evolving society.Students finish the curriculum equipped with tools to support themselves in a position of healthy personal and social power, whether they currently find themselves playing the role(s) of bully, bullied or bystander.
+Our Choices and Change curriculum is a K-5 violence-prevention program.
+This program is based off of a study initially developed in 1994 by Boulder-area teachers, administrators and domestic violence educators.Students finish the curriculum equipped with tools to support themselves in a position of healthy personal and social power, whether they currently find themselves playing the role(s) of bully, bullied or bystander.

 For more information on SPAN’s violence prevention work in grades K-8, contact the K-8 Violence Prevention Educator by email or call (303) 449-8623.